 It was high stress and the situation at the other end was unclear.
 His mother-in-law had had an accident and it was unclear exactly what the situation was.
 He only knew that there was blood everywhere.
 Even in a situation like this, it is very unlikely to achieve the available defence of ‘necessity’.
 It may seem crazy, but that is the law.

-This area of the law is well understood by Jack and he knows that if you get caught going that fast (exceeding speed limit 50km/h above the limit), the most important thing he could do for the client is to make sure that the client’s license gets suspended for only the minimum period.
+We understand this area of the law well and we know that if you get caught going that fast (exceeding speed limit 50km/h above the limit), the most important thing we could do for the client is to make sure that the client’s license gets suspended for only the minimum period.

 But it wasn’t going to be easy.
 The magistrate can easily impose a longer sentence with a conviction and a big fine.
 These problems can snowball really quickly.

 We had to create context for the magistrate.
 He had to paint a clear picture in a very short time to illustrate to the magistrate how crazy the circumstances were – this doesn’t happen every day.

 Submissions were made to the magistrate about the client’s driving history, his professional accomplishments, and the exact nature of the family emergency was recounted.

 The magistrate acknowledged that she was bound by a mandatory license suspension, but gave a very lenient sentence considering that the speed recorded was nearly 50km/h above the limit.

 The client received only the minimum 12-month license suspension, a $400 fine, and did not receive a conviction.
 The magistrate also did not ‘disqualify’ the license and was instead ‘suspended’ – meaning after the 12 month period, the client can start driving immediately without doing any tedious paper work.
 This was an excellent result for a case of Exceed Speed Limit especially one at 50km/h above the limit.